 An IVF cycle involves three needles a day for the last 10 days or so, and one needle a day for a week or so before that.
 Towards the end of the cycle, you have to go in for a 7:30 am check every second day, so the doctor can see if your eggs are mature.

-To learn more about this fertility treatment, read In Vitro Fertilization and Depression – IVF Treatment Effects.
+To learn more about this fertility treatment, read How Much Does IVF Cost?
+From $900 to $19,000.